-DC5: Housing as enabling development
+Policy DC5: Housing as enabling development

-Intended Outcome: The intention of the policy is that desirable elements of built or natural heritage or another primary use which need funding which cannot be raised by other means can use on-site housing development as a means to raise the funds.
+Intended Outcome: The intention of the policy is that desirable elements of built or natural heritage or another primary use which need funding which cannot be raised by other means can use housing development as a means to raise the funds.
 Affordable housing contributions are not required.

 The policy may help increase the supply of housing in the countryside which could potentially benefit those who want to stay in their communities but lack suitable housing such as older people, younger people.
-However, as the housing provided must maximize income affordable housing is not required.
+However, as the housing provided must maximize income for the project to be enabled, affordable housing is not required.
 This may mean that communities are unbalanced, and people on lower incomes do not have the opportunity to live in the housing created.